Code-Institute-Submissions/theCupCakeFactory/README.md

 * To use the website as a platform to expand our business ​
 ### 2.2 Design:
-* The design is very simplistic and uses pastel colors to mirro what may be found on a lot of cakes and baked goods.
+* The design is very simplistic and uses pastel colors to mirror what may be found on a lot of cakes and baked goods.
 It has a clear navigation menu and the page is clearly    lablled and it is easy to go from one page to another.
-* The imgaes are sized correctly and each page is degined to look like the home page.
+* The imgaes are sized correctly and each page is designed to look like the home page.
 ​
 ### 2.3 User Stories
 * As a user I want navigate between pages.
 * As a user I want be able to view images pf products.
 * As a user I want to be able to see the prices of products in a clear manner.
-* As a user I want to be able to conatct the company easily.
+* As a user I want to be able to contact the company easily.

 ### 2.4 Target Audience